-How much could you save with Trelora?
+How much could you save with Trelora Real Estate?

 Colorado, Arizona, and South Carolina: Avg savings is $9,000

-*Compared to a 3% listing fee.
+*Compared with a 3% listing fee.

 Washington and North Carolina: Avg savings is $8,000

-*Compared to a 3% listing fee.
+*Compared with a 3% listing fee.

-How good are Trelora Agents?
+How good are Trelora agents?

 All of Trelora’s Lead Agents are fully licensed; however, experience and quality definitely varies across its team.

 Trelora’s profile page on Zillow — which may not be 100% accurate or up-to-date — features 21 agents, most of whom are based in and around the Denver area.
 At the time of this writing, it appears there are only 1-2 Agents in NC, AZ, SC, and WA, respectively.
-Moreover, only seven Trelora Agents have more than 10 customer reviews.
+Moreover, only seven Trelora agents have more than 10 customer reviews.